Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

 \subsection{Adaptive Gating Fusion}

-Given the heterogeneity of software vulnerabilities, not all samples require the same degree of structural enhancement.
-Simple buffer overflow vulnerabilities may be detectable from lexical patterns alone, whereas complex Use-After-Free (UAF) cases rely heavily on data-flow structures.
-Indiscriminate graph-feature fusion may therefore introduce unnecessary interference for simpler samples.
-To address this issue, we design a lightweight adaptive gating unit that dynamically adjusts the fusion ratio based on the semantic characteristics of each sample.
+Software vulnerabilities exhibit significant heterogeneity; different samples vary in degree of dependence on structural information enhancement.
+Simple buffer overflows may be identifiable solely through lexical patterns, whereas complex UAF vulnerabilities highly depend on data flow graphs.
+Forcibly fusing graph features may introduce unnecessary interference to simple samples.
+To address this, we design a lightweight adaptive gating unit that dynamically regulates the modal fusion ratio according to each sample’s own semantic complexity.